-SHARE BASED PAYMENTS
+12. SHARE BASED PAYMENTS

-During the 2021 financial year, the Company Secretary was invited to apply for plan shares under the Loan Share Plan.
-A limited recourse loan was provided to allow the Company Secretary to purchase the shares for \$0.025 per share.
-The Company Secretary's plan shares are divided into 4 tranches and subject to service period vesting conditions.
+During the prior financial year, the Company Secretary was invited to apply for 10,000,000 preconsolidation shares under a loan share plan.
+A limited recourse loan was provided to allow the Company Secretary to purchase the shares for \$0.025 per pre-consolidation share.
+The limited recourse loan plan shares are divided into 4 tranches vesting on 1 July each year from 2021 to 2024.
+The shares are subject to service period vesting conditions.